IonImpulse/blood-on-the-clocktower-discord-bot/README.md

 >Starts a call/response to save the role of every player in the Voice Channel who is not the storyteller.
 Once done, will respond with a complete list of all **player/role** pairs, and will ask to either save, save and auto-DM, edit, or discard.

 ### dm roles
 >Will DM all saved roles to each player.
 If there are no roles set for the session, this command will fail.
-If there are some players who have roles and some who don't, this command will fail, but can be overridden by specifying **"dm roles force"**
+If there are some players who have roles and some who don't, this command will fail.

 ### night
 >Moves everyone *but* the storyteller who executed the command (who is also in the Voice Channel the storyteller is in) to a night room.
 If there is a saved ordering of people, it will use that order.